Hip Stretches For Pain and Pelvic Imbalance

 Take a breath in and as you exhale roll down from the top of your head through the spine until you are hanging down reaching for your ankles.

 Keep your abdominal muscles pulled in and let your head hang heavy.
-You will probably feel an intense stretch in the hamstrings and through the hips.
+You will probably feel an intense stretch in the hamstrings and through your hip muscles.

 Keep hanging down and lift one of your heels as high as you can inhaling, then exhale as you sink the weight into the other leg.

-Keep pulling your abdominal muscles in deeply and letting your head hang down heavy so you really feel the hip stretches up and down the leg with the weight in it.
+Keep pulling your abdominal muscles in deeply and letting your head hang down heavy so you really feel the hip stretching up and down the leg with the weight in it.
+You are probably feeling the fascia or IT band stretch on the lateral side of your thigh.

 Repeat this on the other leg and then for 4-6 repetitions each side or until you feel some relief in the tight hip muscles.